You’ve been asking me for my marble cake recipe for a while, and I’m finally getting around to it!

 - Pour half of the batter into a separate bowl (roughly 950 grams), and set aside.

 - Next, convert the vanilla batter into chocolate cake batter.
-Mix the additional 1/3 cup baking cocoa, 1/4 sugar, 1/4 tsp salt, and 1/2 tsp baking soda into the remaining batter.
+Mix the additional 1/3 cup baking cocoa, 1/4 sugar, 1/4 tsp salt, and 1/2 tsp baking powder into the remaining batter.

 - Add the additional 1/4 cup egg whites, and 1/4 cup buttermilk, and mix on a low speed until smooth.